eichblatt/deadstream/OperatingInstructions.md

 When the Time Machine is powered up, it will prompt you to select a Wifi name and input the passkey.

 ### Selecting the Wifi
-Turning the **year** knob will change which Wifi name will be displayed in red.
+Turning the **year** knob changes which Wifi name will be displayed in red.
 To select the Wifi displayed in red, press the **select** button.

 ### Entering the Wifi Passkey